dnmfarrell/berrybrew/doc/berrybrew.md

     temp        Deletes all Perl installation zip files orphan      Deletes any directories in the Perl install directory that berrybrew hasn't registered
+    dev         Deletes all developer data (test and build directories)
     all         Performs both a 'temp' and 'orphan' clean

 #### clone